mrose/voib/README.md

 # voib: a command pattern framework for ColdFusion

-void is a lightweight framework utilizing the command pattern.
+voib is a lightweight framework utilizing the command pattern.
 It requires a dependency injection framework.

 This distribution contains convenience directories of examples, docs and tests (MXUnit tests); they should not be installed on production installations due to security concerns.